 In light of NCA’s summer event cancellations due to COVID-19, NCA has developed a special speaker series.
-This series is aimed at offering faculty and students the opportunity to learn about new directions in Communication research and teaching, and spark ideas about their own research, teaching, and course/program offerings.
-The series will begin June 1 with speakers presenting a seminar each full week of June.
-Each seminar will be comprised of five virtual seminars, hosted on the NCA website.
-Seminar leaders will also provide readings to accompany each seminar.
+This series is aimed at offering faculty and students the opportunity to learn about new directions in Communication research and teaching, and to spark ideas about their own research, teaching, and course/program offerings.
+The series began June 1, 2020 with speakers presenting a seminar each full week of June.
+Each seminar is comprised of five virtual seminars, hosted on the NCA website.
+Seminar leaders also provide readings to accompany each seminar.

 Scott A. Myers, Ph.D.

 Professor, Chair, and Peggy Rardin McConnell Endowed Teaching Chair